CamilleA3/Food-Safety-Data-Analysis/README.md

 ## - There was a lot of blank data values so trying to ensure that it didn’t skew the data was a slight challenge.
 : Having a more detailed checklist to examine the data more thoroughly is the plan moving forward, because I caught a few blank in the pivot tables I made, which showed me where I missed the blank values

+Apple
+:   Pomaceous fruit of plants of the genus Malus in
+    the family Rosaceae.
+:   An American computer company.

 # Summary